-When we started booking the houseboat tour on the Chobe/Zambezi River, we expected there would be a certain amount of paperwork.
+When we started booking the houseboat tour on the Chobe/Zambezi River, we expected a certain amount of paperwork.
 But, little did we realize how time-consuming it would be for both Louise and ultimately for us.
 With Covid-19 issues addressing entering into three countries on this one trip, it’s a paperwork nightmare, and bless her heart, Louise has done everything she can to make it as seamless as possible for us.
 We appreciate her hard work.

 Then, we ran into the issue of payment.
 Not only is there a comprehensive contract for the three-night houseboat tour, but it was accompanied by a lengthy questionnaire we had to complete and submit.
 On the forms, they requested payment by bank transfer.